ggmessier/ggmessier.github.io/pages/litsearch.md

 #### Step 3: Finding the important papers.

-Many researchers would stop after Step 2, assuming that their large literature search has netted all the important papers in his/her area.
+Many researchers would stop after Step 2, assuming that their large literature search has netted all the important papers in their area.
 While that might be true in theory, in practice even very general literature searches can miss the really important papers in an area.

 In this step, you are going to rely on the literature searches done by the authors of all the papers that you have found so far.
 Read through the introductions and the list of references of all the papers on your short list from Step 2.
 After a while, you should notice that many of the same papers will be appearing in reference lists over and over again.
 These quite often are the foundational papers that all authors consider important.
 Check and see if you have these papers.
 If not, download them and add them to your list.